Rillieux/PhotoSelectAndCrop/README.md

 ## Implementation

-Add an image display view to your parent view like this:
+Add an ImagePane view to your parent view like this:

 `ImagePane(ImagePane(image: image, isEditMode: $isEditMode, renderingMode: renderingMode, colors: colors)